-As mentioned previously, under the Private Monopolisation Guidelines a company is required to have a share of over 50 per cent in the relevant market for private monopolisation to apply.
+As mentioned previously, under the Private Monopolisation Guidelines a company is required to have a share of approximately over 50 per cent in the relevant market for private monopolisation to apply.

-Private monopolisation is established where such companies 'create, maintain or strengthen their market power' through either exclusionary conduct or controlling conduct.
+Private monopolisation is established where these companies 'create, maintain or strengthen their market power' through either exclusionary conduct or controlling conduct.
 There are many cases where private monopolisation is committed by companies that already have market power, and in doing so maintain or strengthen that power.
 While in this sense it is rare for such companies to create market power, there are cases where, for instance, an enterprise that already has market power in another market uses that position to create new market power in another separate market; that is to say it makes use of its leverage.

 In the case of unfair business practices, there is no need for the company committing the conduct to have market power, and it is enough for them to have a strong position within that market.
-The Guidelines Concerning Distribution Systems and Business Practices under the Antimonopoly Act31 contain safe harbour provisions whereby an enterprise is not considered to have a strong position where it has a share of 20 per cent or less in respect of some types of conduct.
+The Guidelines Concerning Distribution Systems and Business Practices under the Antimonopoly Act40 contain safe harbour provisions whereby an enterprise is not considered to have a strong position where it has a share of 20 per cent or less in respect of some types of conduct.
 Whether the safe harbour provisions apply varies depending on the type of conduct that is alleged to be an unfair business practice, and the aforementioned Guidelines should be consulted accordingly.

 For instance, safe harbour provisions are not available in the case of restrictions on resale prices or abuse of a superior bargaining position, and so may be violated even where the JFTC considers the company in question to have a market share of only 10 per cent.
 Further, the market share is dependent on the market definition, so it is important to be mindful of the fact that a company's relative market share will increase where the market is narrowly defined.